 crontab -e, add this line

-However, this approach is not reliable.
+Nonetheless, this approach is not reliable.
 There is also a bug in some Debian variants.
 The behavior is inconsistent between reboot and shutdown/start.
-Thus, I will not go more specifically on when this crontab is executed, where it is placed, who the user is running it, whether this job is executed with sudoer privilege.
+Thus, I will not discuss further on the timing when this crontab is executed, where it is stored, who the user is running it, or whether this job is executed with a sudoer privilege.

 Create a shell startup script (inconsistent)